-11. EXPATRIATE EMPLOYEES
+11.0 EXPATRIATE EMPLOYEES

 - 11.1 The cost of living in Bahrain is approximately equal to the western countries.
-The inflation rate in Bahrain was recorded at 3.70 percent in September of 2012. - 11.2 Cars travel on the right side of the road (as in the U.S.).
+The inflation rate in Bahrain was recorded at 2.1 percent in 2018 according to the World Bank. - 11.2 Cars travel on the right side of the road (as in the U.S.).
 A person with a driver's license from the western hemisphere will easily get a driver's license in Bahrain without a driving test.
 However, persons from other jurisdictions will be required to undergo a driving test and to attend a driving seminar.
 Usually the person intending to obtain a driver's license takes training from a teacher-driver for approximately 22 hours at a cost of BD 5 per hour.
 The fee for the driving test is BD 10. - 11.3 Good schools are available in Bahrain-British and American curriculum schools as well as schools from other countries such as India, Pakistan and Bangladesh, besides many English-curriculum schools run by others.
-The fees for British School are (for 2011-2012) from BD 2,364 (KG) to BD 6,114 per year (Year 17/A Level).
-Another prestigious school charges BD 2,552 to BD 6,828 per year. - 11.4 All kinds of housing is available from apartments to villas-from BD 250 to 2500 per month.
+The fees for British School are (for 2019-2020) from BD 2,859 (Nursery) to BD 7,398 per year (Year 13/A Level).
+Another prestigious school charges BD 3,138 to BD 7,662 per year. - 11.4 All kinds of housing is available from apartments to villas-from BD 250 to 2,500 per month.
 Expatriates can own property in certain areas.
 Expatriates usually find housing after they enter the country.
 There are no taxes in Bahrain and therefore, there is no requirement for investor subsidizing housing and receiving tax benefits.
 However, the tenant pays the Municipality tax in the amount of 10% of the house rent. - 11.5 Expatriates can import personal belongings and no duties are payable on such personal belongings.
-The personal belongings should be cleared through customs. - 11.6 There are good private hospitals available in Bahrain and most expatriates utilize the services of these hospitals.

-- 11.7 Moving costs vary from corporation to corporation.
+The personal belongings should be cleared through customs. - 11.6 There are good private hospitals available in Bahrain and most expatriates utilize the services of these hospitals. - 11.7 Moving costs vary from corporation to corporation.
 Some high level corporations pay moving costs to their high level employees.
-There are no tax allowances on moving costs since there are no taxes in Bahrain. - 11.8 There is no tax liability on expatriates.
+There are no tax allowances on moving costs since there are no taxes in Bahrain apart from the Value Added Tax.

+11.8 There is no tax liability on expatriates.
 However, 1% of the salary is deducted by the employer and paid to the government to take care of unemployment benefits for Bahraini and expatriate nationals.
 The Labor Law does not mandate any allowances to be paid to expatriates.
 However, the allowances to be paid to expatriates will vary from company to company.
 Usually either a house or housing allowance is provided to expatriates.
-Medium and High level employees are provided with car or car allowance and return air trip every year or every two years.
+Medium and High level employees are provided with car or car allowance and return air trip every year or every two years. ■